Syllabus (FAS CS51) #

 You must attend your assigned lab slot.
 If you cannot attend a particular lab in your registered slot, you should not show up for the other slot.
 Rather, you’ll need to handle this as an absence, ideally excused.
 See the policy on excused absences.
 If you want to switch permanently into a different slot within the first two weeks of the course, please contact course staff.
 After the first two weeks of the course, switching lab slots will not be allowed.

-The lab sessions begin with a short introduction, followed by pair-programming exercises to be completed in lab breakout rooms and after lab as needed.
+The lab sessions begin with a short introduction, followed by pair-programming exercises to be completed in lab and after lab as needed.
 Our intention is that you work on the problems in the lab together.
 You should make sure that both people are working on the same problem at the same time.
 Don’t move on to a subsequent problem until both students understand the solution to the problem or decide together to move on.
-Feel free to ask for help from course staff after your pair has fully conferred on the question.
+Feel free to ask for help from other pairs at your table and from course staff after your pair has fully conferred on the question.

-Students are randomly grouped into cohorts of about fifteen, who will work together in randomly assigned pairs over a series of six labs.
+Students are randomly grouped into cohorts of about 12-18, who will work together in randomly assigned pairs over a series of six labs.

 After the lab session is over, you are encouraged to continue working on the lab problems individually, in your assigned pairs, or in any other groups that you see fit.